-Learn to configure yum server in RPM based Linux systems.
-Article explains yum server configs over http and ftp protocol.
+Learn to configure the yum server in RPM-based Linux systems.
+The article explains yum server configs over HTTP and FTP protocol.

-In our last article we saw yum configurations.
-We learnt what is yum, why to use it, what is repository, yum config file locations, config file format, how to configure DVD, http locations as repository.
-In this article we will walk through YUM server configuration i.e. configuring serverA as a YUM server so that other clients can configure serverA as a repo location.
+In our last article, we saw yum configurations.
+We learned what is yum, why to use it, what is repository, yum config file locations, config file format, how to configure DVD, HTTP locations as a repository.
+In this article, we will walk through YUM server configuration i.e. configuring serverA as a YUM server so that other clients can configure serverA as a repo location.